taosdata/TDengine/docs/en/30-enterprise/13-explorer.md

 3. Select columns to be exported, default is all the columns of the super table, this field is required;
 4. Select tags to be exported, default is all the tags of the super table;
 5. Under Start time settings field, select a start time for the data by clicking on it, this field is optional;
-6. Under End time settings field, select a start time for the data by clicking on it, this field is optional;
+6. Under End time settings field, select a end time for the data by clicking on it, this field is optional;
 7. If the Start time or the End time are specified, enter the the column name of timestamp, default value is ts;
 8. In the Kafka Server input box, enter bootstrap_server, for example 192.168.1.92:9092, this field is required;
 9. In the Topic input box, enter an existing topic name in Kafka, this field is required;